 2020 marks the 15 years of Arts Award helping young people achieve their artistic desires.
 To celebrate we're interviewing Arts Award alumni from around 15 years ago to find out what they're up to now.
-Check out this interview with Tarryne Wills who's currently aProduction Coordinator in television and completed her Bronze Arts Award back in 2009.

 Current job title